History of the United States Virgin Islands: Slavery and emancipation

-Under the control of the Danish West India Company, the islands expanded their reliance on a plantation economy and slave labor.
+Under the Danish West India Company, the islands expanded their reliance on a plantation economy and slave labor.
 Trading posts were set up on the islands by the company, trading in sugar, enslaved people, and other goods.
 The difficult conditions and enslavers' inhumane treatment created discontent.
-In 1733 a long drought followed by a devastating hurricane pushed enslaved people in St. John to the breaking point.
-In November of that year, approximately 150 enslaved members of the Akwamu tribe revolted, seizing control of the island during the 1733 slave insurrection on St. John.
+In 1733 a long drought, a devastating hurricane, and the new slave codes enforced by Governor Philip Gardelin pushed enslaved people in St. John to a breaking point.
+In November of that year, approximately 150 enslaved members of the Akwamu tribe revolted, seizing control of the island.
 The Danish company enlisted the help of French and Swiss troops from Martinique to regain control.
-After all remaining rebels on the island were captured, the rebellion officially ended in late August of 1734.
-The colony's Afro-Caribbean population were more tightly controlled after the revolt.
+The rebellion officially ended in late August 1734, after all rebels on the island were captured.
+Controls on the colony's Afro-Caribbean population were increased after the revolt.
+The population, however, was not immobilized and at least 14 slave rebellions were raised between 1733 and 1776.

+Some escaped slaves, or maroons, established a community known as Maroonberg (lit.
+'Maroon Mountain' or 'Maroon Hill') in the remote ridges of northwestern St. Croix.
+The settlement was built into the dense vegetation of the forest and was likely at its largest in the early 1700s.
+Others escaped the nearby islands of Puerto Rico or Tortola by constructing makeshift boats, stealing ships, or hijacking vessels they had been forced to man.
+An estimated 300 enslaved people escaped to Puerto Rico from the Danish West Indies through these means.

-By 1778, 3,000 enslaved Africans were estimated to have been brought to the Danish West Indies yearly.
+By 1778, it was estimated that 3,000 enslaved Africans had been brought to the Danish West Indies yearly.
 In 1789, enslaved people constituted 88% of the islands' population.
-As the commercial interests of the islands became more profitable, an increasing number of these enslaved peoples worked in ports rather than agricultural plantations.
+As the mercantile interests of the islands became more profitable, an increasing number of enslaved peoples worked in ports instead of agricultural plantations.
 A 1792 decree issued by King Christian VII attempted to prohibit the transatlantic slave trade, though the practice was not actually abolished within the kingdom until 1803.
-The delay in prohibiting international trade was reportedly to give plantation owners a chance to "stock up"; on St. John, for example, the number of enslaved people increased by 40% during the 11 year period.
+The delay in prohibiting international trade was reportedly to give plantation owners a chance to "stock up".
+For example, on St. John the number of enslaved people increased by 40% during the 11-year period.
 Even after 1803, the slave trade continued within the Danish West Indies, although importation was prohibited.
-By 1838, more than 100,000 enslaved people had been imported to the Danish West Indies; some of these were sold on to other colonies.
+By 1838, a total of more than 100,000 enslaved people had been imported to the Danish West Indies; some of whom were then sold to other colonies.